4 Chapter 4 – Preliminary Orbit Determination

 Where:

-L = Geodetic latitude, measured from the perpendicular to the earth’s surface to the point where the line crossed the equatorial plane.
+L = Geodetic latitude, measured from the perpendicular to the Earth’s surface to the point where the line crossed the equatorial plane.

 L’ = Geocentric latitude

-What we are accustomed to using on earth is the Geodetic latitude, L.
+What we are accustomed to using on Earth is the Geodetic latitude, L.

 The image shows a plumb bob pointed toward the Earth's center, representing a geocentric perspective.
 A plumb bob is a weight suspended by a string, and its direction points directly towards the center of the Earth due to the force of gravity.
 This serves as a visual representation of the geocentric reference, aligning with the Earth's gravitational pull towards its center.